 Third Prize: $1,500

 The Proceedings staff members will evaluate every essay and screen the top essays to a special Essay Selection Committee of at least six members who will include two members of the Naval Institute’s Editorial Board and four subject matter experts.

 Announcement of the Winners

-The winning essays will appear in the February 2023 Proceedings.
-The authors will be recognized during the Naval Institute–AFCEA WEST 2023 Conference.
+The winning essays will appear in a spring 2024 issue of Proceedings.
+The authors will be recognized during the Naval Institute-AFCEA WEST 2024 Conference.